 I am sharing my experience from the treatment of hallux rigidus.
 It is a condition where one gets osteophytes (spurs) over the metatarso-phalangeal joint (this is the one on the base of your big toe), plus damage to the cartilage of the joint.
 With time, these cause big toe pain (right at its base), limited dorsiflexion (ability to bend your toe upwards), and there are "lumpy knuckles" that cause aesthetic problems especially to the ladies (we guys usually do not care that much, although some do....).
 The condition is developed after acute or chronic trauma, or is genetically conditioned, or - like many things in human medicine - one simply does not know the causes yet.

-You will find the history of my recovery on the right side of the page, or below if you are viewing this blog on a mobile device (there should also be a link above if you prefer).
+You will find the history of my recovery on the right side of the page, or below if you are viewing this blog on a mobile device.
 It has a table of contents format, starting on the day of the surgery.
 Many readers have provided their comments, experiences, asked and answered questions (you can see in the table of contents how 'active' each topic has been so far.

 This blog was created in real time, each post was written on the actual day following the surgery (and not retrospectively).
 You may get a good idea what is the post-operative recovery time for a cheilectomy, although there is an obvious element of variability here, and your healing and recovery may differ.